 Competitions give me the opportunity to carry on the skills I learnt and have excelled in.
 I switched from sprints to jump events in 2004 to try something new.

 I always think back to the days when I competed for Singapore in track and field events.
 It reminds me of my deep passion for sports.
 What kept me going as a Physical Education (PE) teacher were the students.
 They’re the reason why I spent 58 years as a PE teacher in primary and secondary schools.

 I enjoy their company, and they would ask me, “Mrs Barnabas, what was your timing in 200m then?”, “Were you the fastest runner in Singapore?” and “Wah… how many medals do you have at home?”
 I hope I can inspire these youngsters to consider a career in sports.

 Even though I’m retired, I still apply for relief and adjunct teaching positions.
-What it comes to keeping fit, there is no such thing as being too old!
+When it comes to keeping fit, there is no such thing as being too old!
 I also continue to train, running around my neighbourhood in Marine Parade.

 I still follow the track and field scene closely, and I hope our athletes get more support from Singaporeans.

 This article was first published in Her World’s May issue.
 Grab a copy today!